|I’m wondering if you’re anything like me and have a ton of books in your “Save for later” category on Amazon.

 I use Evernote and create notebooks and notes for the book I’m writing.
 Others use index cards or MS One Note.
 The gathering, labeling, filing, and pulling it all together is huge.

 3. Incubation: This step involves letting the information and ideas sit in the unconscious mind without actively thinking about them.
-It is essential to give your mind time to process the information without actively thinking about it.
+Giving your mind time to process the information without actively thinking about it is essential.
 It allows the mind to continue processing the data and making new connections.

 You take a break from the problem and do something you enjoy, like taking a nap, walking, driving, shopping, or reading something completely different.
 This will help stimulate your imagination and emotions, and it’s okay to take some time to recharge.